turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

   ```

   * This action is doing entirely too much.
 You're sanitizing the card number, sending an email if successful, updating the current_kitty.
   * This gets messy if we need to add additional behaviors.
+So we can refactor...

 ```ruby
 class Reservation < ActiveRecord::Base